About the FDL Loop

 The Loop provides an interesting variety of terrain and sights including:

-• A beautiful and tranquil 2.4 mile shaded Rails to Trails pathway.
+- Peebles Trail, a beautiful and tranquil 2.4 mile shaded pathway.

-• The two-mile Lakeside Park Trail offers scenic views of the lake on the new lakefront Promenade Path.
-The path also follows a meandering route through the park and Loopers get to enjoy the relaxing beauty of this amazing facility.
+- The two-mile Lakeside Park Trail offers scenic views of Lake Winnebago on the new lakefront path.
+The path also follows a meandering route through Lakeside park and Loopers get to enjoy the relaxing beauty of this local park.

-• A 3.5-mile urban route through downtown with all the excellent shops, restaurants, coffee shops, banks, and our wonderful library available for a visit.
+- The Brooke Street Trail, a 3.5-mile urban route with trail access to downtown Fond du Lac with all the excellent shops, restaurants, coffee shops, banks, and our wonderful library available for a visit.

 Health benefits include a long list of positives headlined by an inexpensive and fun way to fight obesity, diabetes, heart disease, depression, Alzheimer’s disease, and a range of different types of cancer.